 2013, I’ve resolved, will be the year of simple cooking.
 Adventure cooking can be playful and enjoyable, and I’ve learned more from bold experimentation than I ever thought possible (and found some completely addictive cuisines and recipes in the process), but I want to slow things down, return to my roots — as in, the roots in my garden.

 All in all, a quick, satisfying side to soup and stews.
-Next time, I’m going to brush the tops with butter and sprinkle with chopped fresh rosemary and sea salt.
+Next time, I’m going to brush the yogurt biscuits tops with butter and sprinkle with chopped fresh rosemary and sea salt.

 - 1 1/4 cups spelt flour or whole wheat pastry flour

 - 1 1/4 cups unbleached all-purpose flour plus more if needed